Conedy/Conedy/testing/createNetwork/createFromAdjacencyList.rst

 fileName : string
    File name of the text file which contains the adjacency list.

-node : nodeBlueprint
+node : nodeTemplate
-        Every added node is a copy of this blueprint.
+        Every added node is a copy of this template.

-edge : edgeBlueprint
+edge : edgeTemplate
-        Every added edge is a copy of this blueprint.
+        Every added edge is a copy of this template.

 Returns